joinsukesh/Stratum/README.md

 5. That would create all the Sitecore items in the CMS.
 There is no need to publish as the demo site uses the <i>master</i> database.

-## Step 3: Configurations to View Demo Page
+## Step :three:: Configurations to View Demo Page
 <b>1.
 Configure domain URL</b>

 Navigate to this item - <code>/sitecore/system/Settings/MyCompany/Project/Site URL</code>, and update the <i>Phrase</i> field value to your instance URL.
 In this example, it is <i>https://sample.local</i>